-Monaco is divided in ten wards: Monte Carlo, La Rousse, Larvotto, La Condamine, Monaco-Ville, Fontvieille, La Colle, Les Révoires, Moneghetti and Saint Michel.
+Monaco is divided in ten wards, each with its own distinct characteristics: Monte Carlo, La Rousse, Larvotto, La Condamine, Monaco-Ville, Fontvieille, La Colle, Les Révoires, Moneghetti and Saint Michel.

 To make it easier, I wrote a summary of the main attractions of the city.
 Some of these places, I was unable to visit, even though I stayed in Monaco for two days.

 Our intention was not to go into museums and such, because we really wanted to walk through the alleys and enjoy the last days of sun and heat that we would have here in Europe (those who live here in England knows what I mean!).

 First of all, before arriving in Monaco, you can stop at the Tete de Chien, which is a viewpoint in France that overlooks the principality and part of Côte d’Azur.